EathonM/BankAPI/Banking.Account/readme.md

 Handler will handle any request (command or query) and execute the appropriate use case.

 Handlers reference repositories and interna services via DI, while external modules are referenced via mediatr.
-3. Interfaces are shared between the application and domain layers.
-This is to ensure that the domain layer is not dependent on the application layer.
+3. Interfaces injected into the application layer to ensure that the domain layer is not dependent on the application layer.

-# Domain
+# Domain - Entites and Enums
 Domain exists within the Data folder.
 This is where Dto's can be defined alongside Schema entities.
 The domain has no reference to any other layer - following DDD principles (losely).

-# Infrastructure
+# Infrastructure - Core Services, Data Stores and External Services
 BankAccountModuleExtensions is the registration entry point for the module.
 Infrastructure is injected here as needed, as well as core/shared services that are maintained the host API.
 The Banking.Account module is bootstrapped using mediatr.